2026-05-26 22:47:31 | EST

 News Analysis

-UK-US Trade Deficit Tariffs - institutional flows, fund activity, and market positioning analysis.
+UK-US Trade Deficit Tariffs - revenue growth, EPS performance, and forward guidance analysis.
 UK exports to the United States have dropped 25% following the Trump administration’s “Liberation Day” tariff measures, causing the UK to now run a trade deficit with its largest trading partner.
 The shift marks a significant reversal in transatlantic trade dynamics.

 Live News